keboola/developers-docs/extend/generic-extractor/configuration/ssh-proxy/index.md

 ### 2. Generate SSH Key Pair
-Generate an SSH key pair and copy the public key to your *SSH proxy server*.
+Generate an SSH key pair and copy the public key to your **SSH proxy server**.
-Paste it to the *public.key* file and then append it to the authorized_keys file.
+Paste it to the **public.key** file, and then append it to the authorized_keys file.

 {% highlight bash %}
 mkdir ~/.ssh
 cat public.key >> ~/.ssh/authorized_keys
 {% endhighlight %}

-### 3. Configure Generic Extractor SSH proxy
+### 3. Configure Generic Extractor SSH Proxy

 {% highlight json %}
 {